MBCProject/mbc-markdown/yfaq/README-x.md

 ### Can Behaviors be used without Objectives?
 Or must Objectives and Behaviors be specified in pairs? ###

 Objectives correspond to the intentions behind malware Behaviors.
-For example, malware may use [Hooking](https://github.com/MBCProject/mbc-markdown/blob/master/credential-access/hooking.md) to load and execute code within the context of another process either to hide its execution (defense evasion), to gain elevated privileges (privilege escalation), or to access the process's memory (credential access).
+For example, malware may use [Hooking](https://github.com/MAECProject/malware-behaviors/blob/master/credential-access/hooking.md) to load and execute code within the context of another process either to hide its execution (defense evasion), to gain elevated privileges (privilege escalation), or to access the process's memory (credential access).
 Because it's not always possible to know intent, Behaviors can be used without Objectives.
 For example, automated sandbox analysis may indicate hooking behavior without corresponding information on intent, in which case objectives might not be specified, or *all* objectives associated with a Behavior might be noted.

 ### Can malware behaviors identified via analysis map to multiple MBC Behaviors, or should correspondence be one-to-one? ###

-A single malware behavior should map to a single MBC behavior.
-If this is not the case for an identified behavior, then it should be considered to see whether it can be broken down into smaller components that lead to one-to-one mappings.
+A single malware behavior should map to a single MBC behavior (which may be related to multiple objectives).
+If this is not immediately the case, then a behavior should be considered to see whether it can be broken down into smaller components, which lead to one-to-one mapping.

-For example, what might be considered a single behavior taken from [GotBotKR](https://github.com/MBCProject/mbc-markdown/blob/master/xample-malware/gotbotkr.md) reads, "The malware installs two instances of itself on the system.
-The second instance (watchdog) monitors whether the first instance is still active and reinstalls it if it has been removed from the system."
-This multi-component behavior can be broken into three MBC behaviors:

-* [Persistence: Redundant Access](https://github.com/MBCProject/mbc-markdown/blob/master/defense-evasion/redundant-access.md) ("installs two instances of itself")

-* [Discovery: Process Discovery](https://github.com/MBCProject/mbc-markdown/blob/master/discovery/process-discover.md) ("monitors whether the first instance is still active)

-* [Execution: Install Additional Program](https://github.com/MBCProject/mbc-markdown/blob/master/execution/install-second-prog.md) ("reinstalls it if it has been removed")
+For example, the behavior taken from [GotBotKR](https://github.com/MBCProject/mbc-markdown/blob/master/xample-malware/blackenergy.md)

 ### How are MBC behaviors at different levels of abstraction associated?###